 - Not touching anything, unless I need to open a door or turn a light on

-- Inspections take around 20 minutes but I am now trying to rush these to be finish sooner
+- Inspections take around 20 minutes but I am now trying to rush these to be finished sooner

 Can the frequency of routine inspections be decreased?

-Yes they can.
-Depending on how well a tenant present the property.
-We where reducing our routine inspections, but this now appears to not be required .
+Yes, they can.
+Depending on how well a tenant presents the property.
+We were reducing our routine inspections, but this now appears to not be required.
 We will make these decisions based on how tenants present the home and instructions from the landlords, the owners.
 Here is a tip to all the tenants, if you have a routine inspection coming up, make the house shine and you may not have to see your property manager for another 6 months.
 You can read my article here about preparing for a routine inspection.

 Why tenants can’t send their own photos as a virtual routine inspection.

 The government has suggested tenants send in their own photos.
 But that really won’t help too much.
-With routine inspections we mainly find concerns with these items listed below, which are all challenging to detect with photos supplied by a tenants.
+With routine inspections, we mainly find concerns with these items listed below, which are all challenging to detect with photos supplied by tenants.

 - Damage by pets